rbind/daijiang/content/en/2014-01-15-winners-and-losers.md

 ---
-title:  Winners and losers&#58; replicated G-test
+title:  Winners and losers replicated G-test
 date: '2014-01-15'
 slug: winners-and-losers
 ---

 For long-term community dynamic studies, one question is which species are winners and which are losers after several decades.
 People use Indicator species analysis (ISA, Dufrene & Legendre 1997) or replicated G-teset (repG, Sokal & Rohlf 1995).
 For ISA, one can use the R package `labdsv` to do this.
 But there is no r function to do the repG.

 Here, following Wiegmann & Waller (2006), I wrote a dirty R function for repG.
 The inputs are: